Octopus058/Introduction-to-Linux/tutorials/3 C++ & Python Environment Configuration on Linux Tutorial.md

 >If you have problems when downloading dependencies of g++, check **10 Linux network commands** first then contact me.
 ## Python
 >[!CAUTION]
->Don't use Python2, it has outdated
+>Don't use Python2, it has outdated!
 ```
 sudo apt update
 sudo apt install python3